SEO Measurement Mistakes, Part 4: Links/

 10. Not Tying Links to Other Key Metrics

-- Tie a pages authority to keyword clicks and rankings to determine if a page needs more authority or a look at keyword optimization.
+- Tie a page’s authority to keyword clicks and rankings to decide if a page needs an update in keyword optimization or more authority.

 - See if a link campaign is helping brand equity by looking for correlations in referral traffic, earned media impressions, branded organic traffic, and direct traffic.